 Less Personal Contact and Understanding

-55% of our understanding comes from body language.
+About 55% of our understanding comes from body language.
 Even though video conferencing allows people to see each other, it is not always capable of recreating real live communication.
+The truth is, there are various signs, gestures and indications that are difficult to detect via a screen.
+It is possible to misinterpret the gestures of the person you are video conferencing because all you can see is a limited box with their face and a bit of their background.

-Some of those drawbacks you can offset by simple tricks such as looking directly into the camera or doing occasional hand gestures to show interest and excitement.
+Some of these drawbacks you can offset by simple tricks such as looking directly into the camera or doing occasional hand gestures to show interest and excitement.

 However, nothing can substitute a hearty handshake or an exchange of smiles.
-That is why important negotiations it is better to set in a traditional in-person meeting.
+That is why for important negotiations, it is better to hold a traditional in-person meeting.
+Thus, your company can employ a mix of methods depending on the level of importance and sensitivity – online meetings for regular collaborations and in-person meetings for critical negotiations.

 Network Instability and Time Lag

-It is an obvious problem with video conferencing.
+This is a common problem with video conferencing.

-However, even with the perfect connection time lag is inevitable.
+Furthermore, even with perfect connection, time lag is inevitable.
 That is why it is important to set the rules of video conferencing in advance.
 For example, only one person should speak at a time to avoid interruptions from other participants.

 Technical Issues and Employee Training

-It is necessary to train others what to do and who to refer to when technical issues occur, since those can disrupt important negotiations, exams, and quizzes.
-Usually it would be tech support of your chosen video conferencing platform.
+It is necessary to train others on what to do and who to refer to when technical issues occur, since these issues can disrupt important negotiations, exams, and quizzes.
+Usually, assistance can be obtained from the tech support of your chosen video conferencing platform.

 More Stress and Less Organization